Allyson Felix: Medal Record

 Leading up to the 400 meters final of the Tokyo 2020 Olympics, some doubted that Felix would stand on the podium again for her final individual Olympic event due to her age, U.S. Olympics trials performance, and semi-final time.
 Every finalist in the 400 meters final ran sub-50 seconds in their semi-final, with Felix running the second-slowest qualifying time of 49.89 seconds.
 Despite the odds, Felix ran 49.46 seconds in the final to claim the bronze medal, her 10th overall Olympic medal.
 This accomplishment lowered her 400-meter masters athletics record, tied her with Carl Lewis as the most decorated American track and field Olympian, and broke her tie with Merlene Ottey as the most decorated female track and field Olympian.
 Felix concluded her Olympic career after winning gold in the women's 4 × 400 meters final, alongside a team that included Sydney McLaughlin, Dalilah Muhammad, and Athing Mu.
 This 11th Olympic medal broke Felix's tie with Carl Lewis and officially established her as the most decorated American track and field athlete in Olympic history.

 Retirement

+Felix after winning gold in the mixed 4 × 400 meters relay at the 2022 World Championships.

 In April 2022, Felix announced that she would retire at the end of that year's season.
 Her last competition was the World Athletics Championships in Eugene in July 2022, where she won gold in the women's 4 × 400 meters relay and bronze in the mixed 4 × 400 meters relay.

+2023-present

+Exit from retirement

+In April 2026, Felix announced her intention to come out of retirement with the aim of competing in front of a home crowd at the 2028 Summer Olympics in Los Angeles.